 PERSON ADDICTION ~ If your main emotional factor is a morbid fear of rejection, and if you are constantly taking responsibility for other's feelings, or enabling others dysfunction, you just might be a codependent.
 Check out my new video-blog on CODEPENDENCY on the Mental Health Articles page.

-EIGHT SUBTLE SIGNS OF CLINICAL DEPRESSION
+EIGHT SIGNS AND SYMPTOMS OF CLINICAL DEPRESSION

 (1) Being isolative.
 Disappearing for periods of time.